-Although our management team has limited experience in operating a REIT, it has extensive gaming and real estate experience.
-Peter M. Carlino, chief executive officer of GLPI, has more than 30 years of experience in the acquisition and development of gaming facilities and other real estate projects.
-Steven T. Snyder, interim chief financial officer and senior vice president of corporate development of GLPI, is a finance professional with more than 20 years of experience in the gaming industry, including identifying and analyzing potential acquisitions.
+Our management team has extensive gaming and real estate experience.
+Peter M. Carlino, our chief executive officer, has more than 30 years of experience in the acquisition and development of gaming facilities and other real estate projects.
+Steven T. Snyder, our chief financial officer and previously our senior vice president of corporate development, is a finance professional with more than 20 years of experience in the gaming industry, including identifying and analyzing potential acquisitions.
 Through years of public company experience, our management team also has extensive experience accessing both debt and equity capital markets to fund growth and maintain a flexible capital structure.